thenoursehorse/risb/docs/how-to/projectors.md

 either as a list of all correlated subspaces or for a single correlated subspace.
 The documentation will say what is required.

-If you need the mapping for the `Solver` classes
+If you need to use the mapping for the `Solver` classes

 ```python
 from risb import LatticeSolver